Elderjs/docs/elderguide.com/elderjs.md

 ### Adding Database Access

 If your project is going to be querying its data from a database we recommend using the bootstrap hook and adding a connection to your database on the “query” property.
 [See this hook example above](https://elderguide.com/tech/elderjs/#hook-example-1-bootstrap).

+### Customizing the HTML 'shell'

+In certain cases you may want to customize the shell that Elder.js writes the `templateHtml` and `layoutHtml` to.

+Often a quick regex on the `html` hook is enough, but if you'd like completely control you can overwrite how Elder.js compiles the html by:

+1. Add `elderCompileHtml` to the `hooks.disable` array in your `elder.config.js`.
+1. Register a new function on the `compileHtml` hook and implement your desired functionality.
+(Look for `elderCompileHtml` in @elderjs/elderjs's `hooks.ts` file.)